kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Introduction.md

 Each Kaltura Video Video Player configuration includes the UICONF object, which includes the player configuration and indicates which plugins should be loaded.
 Every componenet of the layer is designed as a plugin.

-## The Kaltura Player Architecture
+## The Kaltura Video Player Architecture

 The following diagram visualizes the Kaltura Video Player architecture, and highlights its flexibility and robust capabilities across platforms and devices: